One of the hardest tasks as a teacher of grant writers comes down to making my students believe one essential idea:

 Despite these successes, I’ve seen far too many great proposals fail.
 Though these grants are written well and planned well, they fail to grab reviewer interest and excitement.

-It’s true that the best ideas always come when you’re in the shower, or driving the car?
-In one of these moments, that great idea hit me: too many of us treat science as a hobby rather than as a career.
+You may have heard that the best ideas always come when you’re in the shower, or driving the car.
+It was in one of these moments that a great idea hit me: too many of us treat science as a hobby rather than as a career.

 If you want to have grant-supported science, you must treat your work—and your grant proposals—like the career that it is.
 You can’t just propose whatever-you-happen-to-be-interested-in.
 Instead, think about what-the reviewers-are-interested-in, and think about that very intensely.